 Conclusion

-The combination of pandas
+The strategic integration of pandas

-for data manipulation, psycopg2
+for sophisticated data manipulation, psycopg2